Causes of hearing loss: Noise

 Many people are unaware of the presence of environmental sound at damaging levels, or of the level at which sound becomes harmful.
 Common sources of damaging noise levels include car stereos, children's toys, motor vehicles, crowds, lawn and maintenance equipment, power tools, gun use, musical instruments, and even hair dryers.
 Noise damage is cumulative; all sources of damage must be considered to assess risk.
 If one is exposed to loud sound (including music) at high levels or for extended durations (85 dB A or greater), then hearing loss will occur.
 Sound intensity (sound energy or propensity to cause damage to the ears) increases dramatically with proximity according to an inverse square law: halving the distance to the sound quadruples the sound intensity.

 In the US, 12.5% of children aged 6–19 years have permanent hearing damage from excessive noise exposure.
 The World Health Organization estimates that half of those between 12 and 35 are at risk from using personal audio devices that are too loud.

 Hearing loss due to noise has been described as primarily a condition of modern society.
 In preindustrial times, humans had far less exposure to loud sounds.
 Studies of primitive peoples indicate that much of what has been attributed to age-related hearing loss may be long-term cumulative damage from all sources, especially noise.
 People living in preindustrial societies have considerably less hearing loss than similar populations living in modern society.
 Among primitive people who have migrated into modern society, hearing loss is proportional to the number of years spent in modern society.
 Military service in World War II, the Korean War, and the Vietnam War, has likely also caused hearing loss in large numbers of men from those generations, though proving that hearing loss was a direct result of military service is problematic without entry and exit audiograms.

 Hearing loss in adolescents may be caused by loud noises from toys, music by headphones, and concerts or events.
 In 2017, the Centers for Disease Control and Prevention brought their researchers together with experts from the World Health Organization and academia to examine the risk of hearing loss from excessive noise exposure in and outside the workplace in different age groups, as well as actions being taken to reduce the burden of the condition.
 A summary report was published in 2018.

+In the United States, hearing loss may be more likely among members of the Republican Party due to greater firearm ownership, according to The Washington Post in February 2024.